How to sprout seeds in a mason jar?

 Step 5

-The next day, drain the water from the jar through the cloth and rinse the seeds by adding fresh water to the jar, swishing the seeds around gently.
+The next day, drain the water from the jar through the mesh and rinse the seeds by adding fresh water to the jar, swishing the seeds around gently.
 Mesh lids are effective for this step as they can be inverted at an angle easily to drain for long periods.

 Step 6